gcanti/fp-ts/docs/getting-started/Reader.md

 One of the ideas presented here is to use the `Reader` monad for **dependency injection**.

+## What's a dependency?

+But what's a dependency, anyway?
+This is not a precisely defined term.
+As used here, a dependency is a type which instances are **static**, **global** and **stateless**:

+- **static**: as it's created on application startup, possibly depending on configuration, but not on dynamically-provided data
+- **global**: there's usually a single instance of a given dependency in an application
+- **stateless**: dependencies don't usually carry any state (especially mutable state), and are a collection of fields / functions implementing some business logic

+## Example

 The first thing you need to know is that the type `Reader<R, A>` represents a function `(r: R) => A`

 ```ts